jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 	* Add a license now, if you want!
 3. Click `Create Repository`
 4. Move your files to the folder that Github creates
-5. Update the `README.md` file that was created
+5. Update the `README.md` file that was created (see section below for editing Markdown)
 6. Go to `Repository > Repository Settings > Ignored Files...`
 	* Add folders by name followed by `/` (ex: `Test/` will ignore all files in the `Test` folder)
 	* Add types of files you want to ignore with `*` (ex: `*.tiff` will ignore all `TIFF` files, which might be very large versions for printing that don't need to be included)